LEARN MORE ABOUT VARME

 Purchasing BECCS Credits supports innovative projects that help fight climate change in a big way.
 By investing in these credits, you’re backing efforts that not only cut emissions but also help to tackle the excess CO2 already in the atmosphere.

-CCS is a key part of Canada’s 2030 Emissions Reduction Plan, with Alberta and Saskatchewan leading the way with major projects like Quest and ACTL.
+CCS is a key part of Canada’s 2030 Emissions Reduction Plan, with Alberta and Saskatchewan leading the way with major projects.

-The process starts with special filters that are used to capture CO2 from these facilities.
+The general process starts with the removal of CO2 from these facilities through an industrial process.
 Once captured, the CO2 is compressed to reduce its volume and then transported to a storage site using pipelines, ships, or trains.
 At the storage site, the CO2 is injected deep underground into secure geological formations, like depleted oil fields or saline aquifers.

 This process ensures the CO2 remains safely stored and doesn’t contribute to atmospheric greenhouse gases, helping to combat climate change.